tempodb/tempodb-node-js/README.markdown

         * can also pass single string if only one key
     * tag - an array of tags to filter on.
 These tags are and'd together (array of strings)
     * attr - an object of attribute key/value pairs to filter on.
 These attributes are and'd together. (object)
+    * tz - desired output timezone (string).
+[View valid timezones](http://joda-time.sourceforge.net/timezones.html).

 ### Returns

-An Object containing the series information, time-series data, and a summary of statistics for the specified time period.
+An Object containing the series information, time series data, and a summary of statistics for the specified time period.

     {
         series: {